sdtaylor/CV/Shawn_Taylor_CV.md

 **PhD** in Ecology | 2015-Present | University of Florida | Gainesville, FL | [White Lab](whitelab.weecology.org)
 Research: Forecasting in ecology
-- What are the correct scales to forecast ecological models and how do you find them?
+- Making near term phenology forecasts. [http://phenology.naturecast.org](http://phenology.naturecast.org)
-- What tools can be borrowed from the meteorology forecasting community?
+- What tools can be borrowed from the meteorology and climate forecasting community?

 **BS** in Ecology and Conservation Biology | 2012 | University of Idaho | Moscow, ID
  - Senior Thesis: Influences of soil and spatial properties on Bromus tectorum distribution after fire